harshjoshi08/Diabetes-Prediction-using-Machine-Learning/README.md

-# 📊 Diabetes Prediction using SVM
+# 📊 Diabetes Prediction using Machine Learning

 ## 🚀 Project Overview
 This project aims to predict diabetes in patients using machine learning techniques.
 The **PIMA Diabetes dataset** is analyzed, preprocessed, and modeled using **Support Vector Machine (SVM)** for classification.